ozgurural/seedlabs-2/seedlabs/Exam3-Packet-Sniffing-and-Spoofing-Lab.md

 I try to ping an IP address that I know isn’t alive (1.2.3.4) on the Server machine to see what happens when the sniffAndSpoof.py program isn’t running, we get no replies.

-I now run the sniffAndSpoof.py program on the Attacker machine and run the same ping command on the Server machine.
-I begin getting replies on the Server machine.
+I now run the sniffAndSpoof.py program on the attacker machine and run the same ping command on the server machine.
+I begin getting replies on the server machine.
 It says the replies are from IP 1.2.3.4, but I know that isn’t true because that is a dead IP address as shown above.
 The replies are actually coming from the sniffAndSpoof.py program that is running on the Attacker machine.
 The program is working.

 ### 4 Lab Task Set 2: Writing Programs to Sniff and Spoof Packets